Brit + Co raises $15 million to grow its media and merchandise businesses

 Lucas VonCranach and Ijad Madisch to speak at TechCrunch Disrupt Berlin

 Brit + Co, the media startup founded by Brit Morin, is announcing an additional $15 million in funding led by Verizon Ventures (TechCrunch’s parent company).
-Former Uber President and Target CMO Jeff Jones will also be joining the startup as an advisor.
+Former Uber president and Target CMO Jeff Jones will also be joining the startup as an advisor.

 San Francisco-based Brit + Co will be using the funding to expand its digital content business that targets women.
-They will also be using it to build more branded merchandise for their partnership with Target.
+They also will be using it to build more branded merchandise for their partnership with Target.

 Brit + Co is “enabling these women to live more creatively across every category of their lives,” Morin told TechCrunch.
 She likened the brand to “the magazine version of Pinterest.”